No Bust Blackjack

 Once you know about the foundation of blackjack gameplay, you’ll be much better prepared to learn about the California No Bust variety.

-This game utilizes a standard 52 card deck of playing cards, which is supplemented with the addition of a single joker card to create a 53 card deck.
-Most houses will use a six deck shoe to make the game more efficient.
+This game utilizes a standard 52 card deck of playing cards supplemented with a single joker card to create a 53 card deck.
+Most houses will use a six-deck shoe to make the game more efficient.

 - Two Jokers